 The federal government also provides help to minimize insurance copayments and deductibles for low-income families.
-Cost-sharing subsidies reduce exposure by increasing the actuarial value of silver level plans.
+Cost-sharing subsidies reduce exposure by increasing the actuarial value of silver-level plans.
 Silver level plans cover approximately 70% of expected medical expenses.

 The actuarial value is the percentage of medical expenses that your plan covers.
 You plan copayment, coinsurance, and deductible determines its actuarial value.
 Low-income families qualify for the most aid with these leftover expenses.